MoloKrakein/SimpleConverter/README.md

 ## How to Use

 1. Simply open the `index.html` file or use [this page](https://molokrakein.github.io/SimpleConverter/) in a modern web browser like Chrome, Firefox, or Edge.
-2. Use the top navigation to select a conversion category (Image, Video, etc.).
+2. Use the top navigation to select a conversion category
 3. Upload your file(s) using the upload area, or import from a URL.
 4. Select your desired output format.
 5. (Optional) Use the available tools to edit your file before conversion.